dasanor/microbase/ecomm/docs/sources/api/product.update.md

 no_modifiers_found | - | A Base Product must provide at least one modifier
 variant_not_found | The Variant id not found | The Variant product was not found product_not_saved | - | The product was not updated
+price_invalid | The invalid price | The price is < 0.00
+price_currency_invalid | The invalid currency | The currency is not part of the ISO 4217 price_country_invalid | The invalid country | The country is not part of the ISO 3166-1 alpha-2 price_valid_dates | The invalid date/s | The dates are invalid (ie: The until date is before the from date)

 # Example